National Day of Mourning (United States protest): Frank "Wamsutta" James' speech cancelled

 In the fall of 1970, the Commonwealth of Massachusetts held a commemorative Thanksgiving celebration on the 350th anniversary of the first landing of the Mayflower.
-The event's organizers, including Governor Francis Sargent, invited Frank "Wamsutta" James to speak at the event.
-James was the leader of the Wampanoag Tribe of Gay Head and president of the Federated Eastern Indian League.
+The event's organizers, including Governor Francis Sargent, invited Frank James to speak at the event.
+James, who had taken the native name Wamsutta after the former Wampanoag leader of the same name, was the leader of the Wampanoag Tribe of Gay Head (then unrecognized by the United States government) and president of the Federated Eastern Indian League.